Holocaust theology: Chabad

+Religion during the Holocaust

+Maintaining a religious lifestyle during the Holocaust required great strength and came at the risk of endangering oneself.
+At the outbreak of WWII, less than half of European Jews actively practiced a form of Judaism.
+In concentration camps, Jewish religious practices were banned, so any observances had to be done in secret.
+Since so many practices required effort and access to specific items, many were unable to follow Judaic laws and traditions.

-Works of Jewish theologians
+Works by Jewish theologians

 Richard Rubenstein

-Prof. Richard Rubenstein's original piece on this issue, After Auschwitz, held that the only intellectually honest response to the Holocaust is to reject God, and to recognize that all existence is ultimately meaningless.
+Rabbi Richard Rubenstein's original piece on this issue, After Auschwitz, held that the only intellectually honest response to the Holocaust is to reject God, and to recognize that all existence is ultimately meaningless.
 According to this piece, there is no divine plan or purpose, no God that reveals His will to humankind, and God does not care about the world.
 Humans must assert and create their own value in life.
 This view has been rejected by Jews of all religious denominations, but his works were widely read in the Jewish community in the 1970s.
 Since that time Rubenstein has begun to move away from this view; his later works affirm a form of deism in which one may believe that God may exist as the basis for reality and some also include Kabbalistic notions of the nature of God.

 No man can really say that God is dead.
 How can we know that?
 Nevertheless, I am compelled to say that we live in the time of the "death of God".
 This is more a statement about man and his culture than about God.
 The death of God is a cultural fact ...
 When I say we live in the time of the death of God, I mean that the thread uniting God and man, heaven and earth, has been broken ...

 Eliezer Berkovits

 Eliezer Berkovits held that man's free will depends on God's decision to remain hidden.
 If God were to reveal himself in history and hold back the hand of tyrants, man's free will would be rendered non-existent.
-This is a view that is loosely based on the kabbalistic concept of nahama d'kissufa (bread of shame)- the idea that greater satisfaction is achieved when one becomes deserving of a blessing rather than when it is given as a gift.
+This is a view that is loosely based on the kabbalistic concept of nahama d'kissufa (bread of shame) - the idea that greater satisfaction is achieved when one becomes deserving of a blessing rather than when it is given as a gift.
 Kabbalah teaches that this is one of the reasons God created humans with free will and with obligations, and that in order to maintain that free will, God reduces the extent to which he manifests himself in the world (tzimtzum).